FrankCCCCC/logic_design_lab/labs/lab2/readme.md

 #### Bull-And-Cow Game

-In the file *mux.v*...
+In the file *lab2_3.v*,
 Following are the Boolean equation and the code.

 **Boolean Equation**